 Spider trap: an endless loop of automatically generated links which can “trap” a spider program.
 Sometimes intentionally used to prevent automated scraping or e-mail address harvesting.

 Splash page: Often animated, graphics pages without significant textual content.
-Splash pages are intended to look flashy to humans, but may look like dead ends to search engine spiders, which can only navigate through text links.
-Splash pages are bad for SEO and usually a pain in the ass for users.
+These pages are intended to look flashy to humans, but may look like dead ends to search engine spiders, which can only navigate through text links, they are bad for SEO and usually a pain in the ass for users.

 Static page: A web page without dynamic content or variables such as session IDs in the URL.
 Static pages are good for SEO work in that they are friendly to search engine spiders.